mikecmpbll/cohabit/README.md

 - Custom scoping strategies
 - Scope validations
 - Scope URL helpers
-- Rake tasks for importing single-tenanted databases into a multi-tenant one
+- Rake task for importing single-tenanted databases into a multi-tenant one
+- Rake task for generating multi-tenanted scoped schema

+## Todo

+Still a WIP.
+Need to:

+- Add scope definitions to ActiveRecord instead?
+Avoids duplication of scopes in each model.
+Then call the scope on the model..
+- Develop snippets, i.e. scope_validations snippet (and remove that setting)
+- Work out how to integrate the url helper scopes as an option
+- Write the rake tasks

 ## Installation